Andhra Education Society Schools: AES N.T. Rama Rao Memorial Sr. Sec. School (Janakpuri)

 AES Janakpuri was named after the popular actor-filmmaker and politician Padma Shri N.T.
 Rama Rao, who was also the 10th Chief Minister of Andhra Pradesh.

 The school was established under an integrated development program in March 1975.
 It was started in a rented accommodation with four teachers and seventy students.
 The school was shifted to its present location in 1986 after constructing temporary sheds.

 It was recognized for primary education in 1978, followed by middle and secondary level education in 1988.
 The school was upgraded to senior secondary level from academic year 1992–93.
 The foundation for present building was laid by former Speaker of Lok Sabha G. M. C. Balayogi on 28 April 1998 and was finally inaugurated by N. Chandrababu Naidu, the 13th Chief Minister of Andhra Pradesh on 28 October 2001.

 Janakpuri West is the closest metro station located at a distance of just one kilometre.
 University of Delhi's Bharti College is the nearest center for higher education.

-The school is well known for its excellence in academia and sports and has become one of the most sought-after institutions for the local populace also.
 Like its sister branches, the school serves educational needs of not only Telugu community but also students of various other linguistic groups.

-It consists of well-furnished library and playgrounds of various sports like Basketball, Badminton, Volleyball, Kho-Kho, Kabaddi and a Tennis academy as well.
+It consists of library and playgrounds of various sports like Basketball, Badminton, Volleyball, Kho-Kho, Kabaddi and a Tennis academy as well.

 AES Dr. K. Ramesh Babu Memorial Sr. Sec.
 School (Pushp Vihar)

 Like Janakpuri branch, this school was also established under an integrated development program in March 1975.
-The school is named after Dr. K Ramesh Babu, Secretary of Andhra Education Society during 1977-79 because of whose efforts this school was established.
+The school is named after Dr. K Ramesh Babu, Secretary of Andhra Education Society during 1977–79 because of whose efforts this school was established.

 The school was started with 22 students and two teachers in a rented accommodation in Lajpat Nagar where it got its recognition as a primary school in 1979.
 After being upgraded to a centre of elementary education in 1983, and secondary level by 1996, the school was shifted to its present location in 1998.
 The present building was inaugurated by N. Chandrababu Naidu, the 13th Chief Minister of Andhra Pradesh on 28 October 2001.
 The school was recently upgraded to an institution for senior secondary education.

 The nearest metro station for the school is Malviya Nagar metro station located at a distance of two kilometres.
 Shaheed Bhagat Singh College and College of Vocational Studies of University of Delhi are the nearest colleges.